Argentina demands more of its No10s.

 Not content with stylish passmasters, the public expect otherworldly genius from such players.

 This is the country that produced Diego Maradona and Lionel Messi; players who rose to the top of the game and then broke through to explore uncharted territory.

 There is another Argentine No10 who did not win the same volume of trophies or global recognition, but was most certainly blessed with the same natural talent.

 This is the legend of Juan Roman Riquelme.

 Born the day before Argentina won the 1978 World Cup, Riquelme grew up in a shanty town in the Buenos Aires suburb of San Fernando, where violence and nefariousness are the local past-times.

 His dad was a violent gang leader and used to force Riquelme junior to play in matches arranged to satisfy the needs of illegal gambling rings.

-Many years later Argentina’s underworld caused him much distress as paid half a million dollars in ransom money to have his brother freed from kidnappers without harm.
+Many years later, Argentina’s underworld caused him much distress as he paid half a million dollars in ransom money to have his brother freed from kidnappers unharmed.

 Humble beginnings meant Riquleme never let his celebrity status go to his head.

 Famous for remembering the names of club employees, journalists, and everyone else he came across, Riquelme has always been Argentina’s man of the people, even if he did believe he should be South America’s top earner.